rms095/touristic_tandem/README.md

 1. integrate viewprofile

 issue :
-1. cant hold values
+1. cant hold values - still there
 2. cant verify weather data is actually stored or not - Done
 3. stop new tab for every event - Done
 4. duplicate maps issue - Done
-5. Mode - home and travel
+5. view profile by username - should be userId

 important :
 Show Errors